divadiow/XF16Cam/docs/flashing.md

 ## 1. Confirm the target

-Only continue when the board matches the photographs in the [hardware guide](hardware.md) and the main device is marked `XF16` (commonly `XF16 PB380EA6341`).
-An A9 case alone is not enough.
-Images for Beken, Taixin, XR872AT, or other A9 variants are incompatible.
+Only continue when the board matches the photographs in the [hardware guide](hardware.md) and the main device is marked `XF16`.
+Beken, Taixin, XR872AT, or other A9 variants are incompatible.

-The expected external flash is 1 MiB/8 Mbit.
+The expected external flash is 1 MiB/8 Mbit (though I think I've seen older devices with 2MiB).
 Keep a verified factory dump if at all possible.
 Community experiments found that in-circuit SPI clips sometimes reported changing IDs such as `13 13`, `8E 80 29`, and `C7 40 14`; compare multiple reads and do not trust a dump that is not repeatable.
 An off-board read